MicrosoftDocs/microsoft-community-training/community-training/user-management/organize-users/add-a-single-user-to-the-group.md

 ## Permissions Level

-The Microsoft Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
+The Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
 Table below shows administrative role which are allowed to add users to a group on the portal:

 | Access Level    | Add a single user to a Group |
 | --- | --- |